SanielX/Serenity-Update-Manager/Readme.md

 ```
 There is also a file in Resources folder called `CLR_Ex_Order.asset`.
 You should add this to your gitignore, since this file is generated automatically each recompile.

-_Note: Exceptions are not handled by CLRManager.
-If any of your scripts throws whole loop will be aborted_
+_Note: Exceptions are handled if UNITY_ASSERTIONS is enabled.
+Otherwise, if any of your scripts throws whole loop will be aborted_

 ## Available methods
 Next methods are just mimicing MonoBehaviour methods: